BuddyLim/iuys/README.md

 ## Tools Used

-Note: lancedb and dbm in this usage is ephemeral, once we shut the tooling down it loses all context.
+Note: lancedb in this usage is an embedded database, once we shut the tooling down it loses all context.
 We retain context by creating a dump file and loading it back when the tool initializes again

 - pyee (Event broker)
 - Watchdog (File watcher)
 - lancedb (Vector store)
-- dbm (Key-value store)
 - mlx-vlm (Visual language model framework)

 ## Flows